aw22hs/1DV610-L2/README.md

 ## Usage
 ### Constructor
-To initialize the Text Analyzer, create an instance of the class by providing the text you want to analyze:
+To initialize the TextAnalyzer, create an instance of the class by providing the text you want to analyze:
 ```
 const analyzer = new TextAnalyzer('This is a sentence, but this is not.
 THIS IS.')
 ```

 ### Methods
-The Text Analyzer provides various methods to analyze and manipulate text.
+The TextAnalyzer provides various methods to analyze and manipulate text.
 All methods in the module (except for the replace methods) will use the original text as its reference.
 In other words, even if the text has been updated and words have changed, the counting and analyzing will still refer to the data in the original text.
 These are the available methods:

 `averageNumberOfSentencesPerParagraph()`